 Following his meeting in Washington with Secretary Pompeo on October 2, Foreign Minister Qureshi spoke at the United States Institute of Peace to share the new government’s strategy for engaging with the United States, and the world more broadly, for the first time.
 He also took questions from the audience.

 USIP hosted a Bipartisan Congressional Dialogue with two members of Congress who see tension rising as cooperation recedes and the People’s Republic of China increases its malicious activity in cyberspace, expands its military capabilities and presence around the globe, and uses economic tools to gain strategic leverage and undermine democracy in fragile states.

 Building peace is a challenge we should all accept; how do you think we can achieve peace in your community and in Nigeria?
-Give us your ideas!
-On September 21, join USIP for a Twitter chat on the International Day of Peace to participate in the #PeaceDayChallenge.
-Share your ideas on how we can achieve sustainable peace in Nigeria by using #NGPeaceChat.
+On September 21, USIP held a Twitter chat on the International Day of Peace to participate in the #PeaceDayChallenge.
+Ideas were shared on how we can achieve sustainable peace in Nigeria by using #NGPeaceChat.

 For six months this year, USIP convened a group of 13 senior experts to examine China’s involvement in Myanmar’s internal conflicts—particularly those in Rakhine, Kachin, and Shan states—and peace process.
 On September 17, USIP hosted a discussion with the group’s co-chairs on the main findings of their report, which is the first in USIP’s China Senior Study Group series examining China’s influence on conflict dynamics around the world.